cabforum/cabforum.org/content/posts/2023/2023-07-11-ballot-smc03-corrections-and-clarifications-for-s-mime-baseline-requirements.md

 Bylaw 2.3(g) requires that a ballot result only be considered valid when “more than half of the number of currently active Members has participated”.
 The number of currently active Voting Members is the average number of Voting Member organizations that have participated in the previous three meetings.
 Votes to abstain are counted in determining quorum.
 The quorum was 7 for this ballot.
 This requirement was MET.

-## Purpose of Ballot:
+## Purpose of Ballot

 The ballot proposes text to clarify certain sections and to make corrections in other sections of v1.0.0 of the S/MIME Baseline Requirements.
 The affected sections include:

-- Transition for Extant S/MIME CAs in Definitions, 7.1.2.2, and Appendix B
+• Transition for Extant S/MIME CAs in Definitions, 7.1.2.2, and Appendix B
-- Clarification of Enterprise RA capabilities in 1.3.2.1
+• Clarification of Enterprise RA capabilities in 1.3.2.1
-- Updated Mailbox Address definition in 1.3.3
+• Updated Mailbox Address definition in 1.3.3
-- Updated Pseudonym reference in 3.1.1, 3.1.3, 7.1.4.2.2 (a), and 9.4.2
+• Updated Pseudonym reference in 3.1.1, 3.1.3, 7.1.4.2.2 (a), and 9.4.2
-- Enterprise RA reference clarifications in 3.2.4, 3.2.4.2 (6), and 3.28
+• Enterprise RA reference clarifications in 3.2.4, 3.2.4.2 (6), and 3.28
-- Cleaning up of numbering in 4.9.1.1
+• Cleaning up of numbering in 4.9.1.1
-- Addition of keyUsages for EdDSA Certificates in 7.1.2.3 (e)
+• Addition of keyUsages for EdDSA Certificates in 7.1.2.3 (e)
-- Clarification of LEI in 7.1.2.3 (l)
+• Clarification of LEI in 7.1.2.3 (l)
-- Clarification of ISO code in organizationIdentifier in 7.1.4.2.2 (a)
+• Clarification of ISO code in organizationIdentifier in 7.1.4.2.2 (a)
-- Clarification of ETSI audit requirements in 8.4
+• Clarification of ETSI audit requirements in 8.4
-- Minor text corrections
+• Minor text corrections

 The following motion has been proposed by Stephen Davidson of DigiCert and endorsed by Martijn Katerbarg of Sectigo and Christophe Bonjean of GlobalSign.

-**— MOTION BEGINS —**
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates” (“S/MIME Baseline Requirements”) resulting in Version 1.0.1.